 This is especially critical for growing businesses.
 If you’re planning to expand, read our guide on how to scale AI reception across multiple locations to avoid costly migrations down the road.

 Never sign an annual contract without thoroughly testing it.
+The cheapest AI receptionist plan means nothing if it can't handle your call volume or industry requirements.
 Run a 14-30 day trial with real call volume—make at least 50 test calls covering various scenarios.

 | Business Size | Realistic Monthly Budget | What This Gets You |